IntelLabsEurope/infrastructure-repository/README.md

 python setup.py install
 ````
 ##### Run EPA Controller
-Provide required information in a configuration file.
+First you must edit the EPA Controller configuration file with your specific deployment details.
-A sample is provided in config/epa_controller.cfg
+A sample is provided in config/epa_controller.cfg.

 Run the controller with the following command:
 ````
 infrastructure_repo -c <path/to/configuration/file>
 ```

 ### EPA Agent
-The EPA Agent run on each machine of the cluster.
-It collects hardware information about the machine where it is running and sends it to the controller.
+An EPA Agent runs on each compute node within an NFVI-PoP.
+It collects hardware information from the compute node where it is running and sends it to the controller.
 The agent should be launched after the Controller is up and running.

 ##### Installation
-Copy a priv key of the controller to the machine where you want to run the agent.
+Copy a private key of the controller to the machine where you want to run the agent.
 Install hwloc:
 ````
 apt-get install hwloc